Electric car: Controls

 As of 2018, most electric cars have similar driving controls to that of a car with a conventional automatic transmission.
 Even though the motor may be permanently connected to the wheels through a fixed-ratio gear, and no parking pawl may be present, the modes "P" and "N" are often still provided on the selector.
 In this case, the motor is disabled in "N" and an electrically actuated hand brake provides the "P" mode.

 In some cars, the motor will spin slowly to provide a small amount of creep in "D", similar to a traditional automatic transmission car.

 When an internal combustion vehicle's accelerator is released, it may slow by engine braking, depending on the type of transmission and mode.
 EVs are usually equipped with regenerative braking that slows the vehicle and recharges the battery somewhat.
 Regenerative braking systems also decrease the use of the conventional brakes (similar to engine braking in an ICE vehicle), reducing brake wear and maintenance costs.

 Batteries

 Lithium-ion-based batteries are often used for their high power and energy density.
-Batteries with different chemical compositions are becoming more widely used, such as lithium iron phosphate which is not dependant on nickel and cobalt so can be used to make cheaper batteries and thus cheaper cars.
+Batteries with different chemical compositions are becoming more widely used, such as lithium iron phosphate which is not dependent on nickel and cobalt so can be used to make cheaper batteries and thus cheaper cars.